Shsun2012/shsun2012.github.io/_posts/2020-01-03-bootstrap.md

 ---
 layout: post
-title: "Bootstrap in R"
+title: "Bootstrapping in R"
 subtitle: 'Notes'
 author: "Shsun"
 header-style: text
 tags:
   - R
 ---
-Bootstrapping method in R is convenient with the boot package.
+Bootstrapping method in R is convenient with the `boot` package.

 ### What is bootstrap
 Bootstrap is used to estimate quantity of a population by sampling with replacement.
 This is done by repeatedly taking relatively small samples, calculating the statistics, and taking the average fo the calculated statistics.
 A useful feature of the bootstrap method is that the resulting sample of estimation often forms a Gaussian distribution.
 A confidence interval can be calculated and used to bound the presented estimate, which can be used to present the estimated skill of a machine learning model.
 There are several forms of bootstrap: non-parametric, parametric, residual sampling, etc. Here we talk about the **non-parametric bootstrap**, or case resampling.
 All original observations have equal probability of being drawn into a sample.